Joint-assessment Outline

 OpenFGA is an authorization/permission engine that incorporates Relationship-Based Access Control (ReBAC) and Attribute Based Access Control (ABAC) concepts with a domain-specific language that enables crafting authorizations solutions that can grow and evolve to any use case.

-It’s inspired on the idea described in the Google Zanzibar paper .
+Its inspired on the idea described in the Google Zanzibar paper .

 Fine-Grained Authorization refers to individual users having access to specific objects and resources within a system.
 Google Drive is an example of this, as owners of resources can grant different users to have different levels of access to their resources.